MicrosoftEdge/MicrosoftEdge-Documentation/extensions/debugging-extensions/README.md

 Debugging extensions with F12 is available in Microsoft Edge as of build 14332.

+Continue reading for step by step how-tos on debugging extension background scripts, content scripts, and popups.

-In order to take advantage of extension debugging with F12, you must first turn on developer features in about:flags.
+> NOTE: In order to take advantage of extension debugging with F12, you must first turn on developer features in about:flags.
 See [Adding and removing extensions](../adding-and-removing-extensions) for details on how to do this.

-Continue reading for step by step how-tos on debugging extension background scripts, content scripts, and popups.

 ## Background script debugging
 To start debugging the background script of your extension: